runehoejlund/dft-superfluids/README.md

 - precalculated building-blocks (e.g. `MoS2-chi.npz`, etc.)
 - `hetereostructure_analysis.ipynb`: Notebook for plotting heterostructure results (including in final report)
 - `calculate_hetereostructures.py`: Python file for using qeh for calculating effective potentials, dielectric function etc. for diffferent bilayer combinations of heterostructures.
 Results are exported as `.npz`-files in the same directory.
-- Precalculated building blocks are obtained from the [Van der Waals heterostructures Database](https://cmr.fysik.dtu.dk/vdwh/vdwh.html#dielectric-building-blocks).
-Go to the `building_blocks` directory and download the building blocks as described there.
+- Precalculated building blocks (bbs) are obtained from the [Van der Waals heterostructures Database](https://cmr.fysik.dtu.dk/vdwh/vdwh.html#dielectric-building-blocks).
+Go to the `building_blocks` directory and download the bbs as described there.

 `wannier_model`: This directory is similar to `./hetereostructure_results`, but it focuses on applying the analytical potential in the Wannier model and compare this with the qeh-model.
 - `hs_wannier_analysis.ipynb`: Notebook for comparing Wannier model with Conti et al. and analytic vs. qeh-/ab initio potential.